IBM-Cloud/watson-starter-apps/ca/app/README.md

       memory: 512M
     ```

-  6. Connect to Bluemix by running the following commands in a terminal window:
+  7. Connect to Bluemix by running the following commands in a terminal window:

     ```sh
     $ cf api https://api.ng.bluemix.net
     $ cf login -u <your-Bluemix-ID> -p <your-Bluemix-password>
     ```

-  7. Create an instance of the Dialog service in Bluemix by running the following command:
+  8. Create an instance of the Dialog service in Bluemix by running the following command:

     ```sh
     $ cf create-service dialog standard dialog-service
     ```
     **Note:** You will see a message that states "Attention: The plan `standard` of service `dialog` is not free.
 The instance `dialog-service` will incur a cost.
 Contact your administrator if you think this is in error.".
 The first 1000 API calls per month to the Dialog service are free under the standard plan, so there will be no charge if you remain below this limit.

-  8. Create an instance of the Natural Language Classifier service in Bluemix by running the following command:
+   9. Create an instance of the Natural Language Classifier service in Bluemix by running the following command:

     ```sh
     $ cf create-service natural_language_classifier standard classifier-service
     ```
     **Note:** You will see a message that states "Attention: The plan `standard` of service `natural_language_classifier` is not free.
 The instance `classifier-service` will incur a cost.
 Contact your administrator if you think this is in error.".
-The first NLC instance that you create is free under the standard plan, so there will be no chanrge if you only create a single classifier instance for use by this application.
+The first NLC instance that you create is free under the standard plan, so there will be no change if you only create a single classifier instance for use by this application.

-  <a name="step9"></a>
+  <a name="step10"></a>
-  9. Sign up at [themoviedb.com][the_movie_db] and get an [API key][the_movie_db_api_key].
+  10. Sign up at [themoviedb.com][the_movie_db] and get an [API key][the_movie_db_api_key].

-  10. Add the API key from [themoviedb.com][the_movie_db] to the app by editing the line 29 of the file `api/services.js` to read:
+  11. Add the API key from [themoviedb.com][the_movie_db] to the app by editing the line 29 of the file `api/services.js` to read:

     ```js
     var TMDB_API_KEY = process.env.TMDB_API_KEY || <Your themoviedb.com API Key>;
   	```
-  11. Push the updated application live by running the following command:
+  12. Push the updated application live by running the following command:

     ```sh
     $ cf push